-Mr. Myers and Mr. Goodfriend are the authors of the Bond Basics series of primers for counties, cities, towns, villages and fire districts, as well as school districts and library districts in New York State, which distill their combined 50 years of public finance legal experience.
-Mr. Myers and Mr. Goodfriend may also be reached at their toll-free number, 1-800-295-8506.
+Mr. Goodfriend and Mr. Myers are the authors of the Bond Basics series of primers for counties, cities, towns, villages and fire districts, as well as school districts and library districts in New York State, which distill their combined 50 years of public finance legal experience.
+Mr. Goodfriend and Mr. Myers may also be reached at their toll-free number, 1-800-295-8506.

-ABOUT ORRICK Orrick, Herrington & Sutcliffe LLP has maintained a substantial law practice in the area of public finance for more than a century.
-Our lawyers provide bond counsel services to counties throughout New York State and are committed to providing cost-effective and innovative services and solutions for all types of public finance matters.
+ABOUT ORRICK Orrick, Herrington & Sutcliffe LLP has maintained a substantial law practice in the area of public finance for nearly a century.
+Our lawyers provide bond counsel services to towns, villages and cities throughout New York State and are committed to providing cost-effective and innovative services and solutions for all types of public finance matters.
 For additional information about our practice in New York State, please contact us at publicfinance@orrick.com, visit our website at www.orrick.com or call us at 800-295-8506.